Citadel-Station-13/Citadel-Station-13-RP/tools/setup_dev_db/README.md

 If you do, and you get breached / bad things happen, I will not provide any help or condolences.
 This is purely a dev tool. **It is the responsibility of the server owner to set up a proper production database and to maintain it.**

+## Defaults

+* The default root password is set to `password`.
+* The default database is not secured at all.

 ## License

 This entire folder is under the MIT license.